The Lounge: Bar and Restaurant

-B4 Bar is the student bar located on the Lower Ground Floor of Aston Students' Union.
+The Lounge is the student Bar and Restaurant located on the First Floor of Aston Students' Union.

 The SU shop on the Ground Floor of the Students' Union sells a variety of essential day-to-day items such as food, clothing, stationery, greetings cards, stamps, medications and household products.